FAQs

 How many households are food insecure in the United States?

-In 2022, 87.2 percent of U.S. households were food secure throughout the year—meaning that they had access, at all times, to enough food for an active, healthy life for all household members.
-An estimated 12.8 percent of U.S. households were food insecure in 2022, meaning that they had difficulty at some time during the year providing enough food for all their members because of a lack of resources.
-In 2022, 5.1 percent of U.S. households had very low food security.
+In 2023, 86.5 percent of U.S. households were food secure throughout the year—meaning that the households had access, at all times, to enough food for an active, healthy life for all household members.
+An estimated 13.5 percent of U.S. households were food insecure in 2023, meaning that the households had difficulty at some time during the year providing enough food for all their members because of a lack of resources.
+In 2023, 5.1 percent of U.S. households had very low food security.
 In this more severe range of food insecurity, the food intake of some household members was reduced and normal eating patterns were disrupted at times during the year because of limited resources.
 See Key Statistics & Graphics under the topic Food Security in the United States.

 How does one find the areas in the United States that are low-income with low access to supermarkets or large grocery stores, formerly referred to by the Economic Research Service as "food deserts"?